curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 ### DanLily

 The months since awakening from dormancy were favourable to me.
 DanJohn grows ever more powerful, continues to plant and grow dyads among our herd of jument.
 JohnLily maintains incredible strength, but occassionally falls a bit ill.
-Those two dyads, DanJohn and JohnLily, become so deeply-rooted and powerful that they plant the seeds of a triad.
+Those two dyads, DanJohn and JohnLily, become so deeply-rooted and powerful that they plant and grow a triad.
 The triad is borne DanJohnLily.
 Although a triad competes with us three dyads, its presence is a great omen.
 It stregthens our roots, protecting us from disease and the separation of our juments.
 DanJohnLily has roots in its three jument even deeper than mine, but I am happy for its existence.
 I celebrate our shared future and encourage further growth in the triad, even if it's at my expense.

 One day JohnLily falls deathly sick.
 DanJohn and I are both unaffected, but DanJohnLily looks like it will catch the disease through the shared jument.
 I feel restlessness in both of my jument.
 They both tell me that they want a new romantic dyad.
 They're searching for one, and I am one of the options.
 I must act fast.
 If either grow a new romantic dyad that isn't me, it will surely be the end of me.
 It would mean the end of DanJohnLily too, but that doesn't cross my mind.
 I must survive.